SoorajSearch/SearchAlgorithem/README.md

 # SearchAlgorithem
-Search Algorithem for SoorajSearch to Search Useful files
+Search Algorithem is for SoorajSearch to Search Useful files.
 # How it works
 There are two types of this algorithm.
 True or False and File Finder.
 File Finder finds useful files based on the query by removeing the stopwords in a folder.